2023 Best Health/Medical Admin Services Schools in the New England Region

 The average amount in student loans that health and medical administrative services majors at Millennium Training Institute take out is $9,500.

-Read full report on Health & Medical Administrative Services at Millennium Training Institute
+Full Health & Medical Administrative Services at Millennium Training Institute Report

-You’ll join some of the best and brightest minds around you if you attend Harvard University.
-The school came in at #2 on this year’s Best Health/Medical Admin Services Schools in the New England Region list.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+You’ll be in good company if you decide to attend Harvard University.
+It ranked #2 on our 2023 Best Health/Medical Admin Services Schools in the New England Region list.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.

 Read full report on Health & Medical Administrative Services at Harvard University

 Out of the 92 schools in the New England Region that were part of this year’s ranking, Dartmouth College landed the # 3 spot on the list.
-Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.

 Health & Medical Administrative Services majors at MTTI take out an average of $9,500 in student loans while working on their egree.

-Northeast Technical Institute ranked #6 on this year’s Best Health/Medical Admin Services Schools in the New England Region list.
+Northeast Technical Institute came in at #6 in this year’s edition of the Best Health/Medical Admin Services Schools in the New England Region ranking.
 Located in the midsize suburb of Scarborough, Northeast Technical Institute is a private for-profit college with a fairly small student population.

 The average amount in student loans that health and medical administrative services majors at Northeast Technical Institute take out is $9,500.